wikimedia/labs-tools-stashbot/README.md

 Configure
 ---------
 The bot is configured using a yaml file.
-By default `stashbot.py` will look for a configuration file named `config.yaml`.
+By default `python3 -m stashbot` will look for a configuration file named `config.yaml`.
 An alternate file can be provided using the `--config` cli argument.
-See `stashbot.py --help` for more information.
+See `python3 -m stashbot --help` for more information.

 Example configuration:
 ```